 Through working in a commercial environment she developed insight and experience into different business models, gained first hand experience of the importance of PR and branding.
 She has experience in market research, understanding audiences, sales and the customer journey, and has a breadth of technical knowledge in various digital and customer relationship management platforms.

 Katherine Findlay is an experienced project manager and heritage interpretation specialist.
 She has a track record of building effective networks across the South West heritage sector and delivering popular, high-profile projects.

 She has worked on topics ranging from the Bronze Age archaeology of the Isles of Scilly to Second World War air bases in East Devon.
 From 2015 to 2019, she managed the hugely successful Devon Remembers Heritage Project.
-She is particularly interested in the historic environment and the interaction between natural and cultural heritage.
+She is particularly interested in archives and the historic environment.